 The photos will give you ideas for your garden.
 The tips will ensure your plants get the care they need to last all season long.

-- Plant roots are sensitive to temperature and appreciate warm water.
+Plant roots are sensitive to temperature and appreciate warm water.
 I fill my watering cans at the end of each day to allow the chlorine to off-gas and the water to warm up for the next day.
+It’s handy to know the chlorine or chloramine level in your tap water as 5 ppm or lower is considered fine for directly watering soil.

 Not Sure When to Water?